 - History of addiction in the family: Some families deal with all forms of drugs.
-Therefore, since these drugs are readily available for them, the family members and relatives are at greater risk of drug usage and addiction
+Therefore, since these drugs are readily available to them, family members and relatives are at greater risk of drug usage and addiction.

 - Pressure from peers: In this modern society, peers who use illegal drugs can contribute to individual drug addiction within the group and age bracket

 - Less family involvement: The risk of drug addiction may increase when parents and siblings lack bond and affection.
-Such persons may result to a drug as a form of coping mechanism.
+Such persons may resort to a drug as a form of coping mechanism.

 Complications from drug addiction